Transportation in Boston: Subway network

 Boston has the oldest subway system in North America, with the first underground streetcar traffic dating back to 1897.
 Today the whole subway network is owned and operated by the Massachusetts Bay Transportation Authority (MBTA).

 In the early 1960s, the then-newly-formed MBTA hired Cambridge Seven Associates to help develop a new brand identity.
 Cambridge Seven came up with a circled T to represent such concepts as "transit", "transportation" and "tunnel."
-Today, Bostonians call their rapid transit network "the T", and it is the fourth busiest in the country, with daily ridership of 549,000 trips excluding the Silver Line bus.
-This compares with the Washington Metro's 910,100, the Chicago 'Ls 596,300, and Los Angeles's 126,900, but is overshadowed by New York City's 6.0 million average daily weekday trips.
+Today, Bostonians call their rapid transit network "the T", and it is the fourth busiest in the country, with daily ridership of 273,000 trips on its heavy rail and 90,700 on its light rail.
+This compares with the Washington Metro's heavy rail daily ridership of 326,300, the Chicago 'Ls 334,200, and Los Angeles's 76,800, but is overshadowed by New York City's 6.335 million average daily weekday trips.

 The one-way fare is $2.40.
 Monthly commuter passes, and day and week visitor's passes are also available for purchase.
 There are four subway lines in the metropolitan Boston area: the Red Line, Green Line, Orange Line, and Blue Line.
 The colors of each line have a symbolic meaning: the Blue Line runs under Boston Harbor; the Red Line used to terminate at Harvard University (whose school color is crimson); the Orange Line used to run along Washington Street, which was once called Orange Street; and the Green Line runs along parts of the Emerald Necklace into the leafy suburbs of Brookline and Newton.

 The Green Line is actually four different lines; it starts as one trunk line but then splits into four different branches, the B (Boston College), C (Cleveland Circle), D (Riverside) and E (Heath Street) trains.
 Because the split is only relevant on the outbound direction of travel, one may take any train inbound, but when going outbound one must be careful to board the correct train.
 The Red Line splits as well, with southbound trains going either to Braintree or Ashmont.